---

 ### [Desktop (Windows, macOS, and Linux)](https://docs.sentry.io/platforms/unreal/session-replay.md#desktop-windows-macos-and-linux)

-On desktop platforms, Session Replay continuously encodes the game's backbuffer into a rolling video clip that's attached to crash reports captured by the native crash handler.
+On desktop platforms, Session Replay continuously encodes the game's backbuffer into a rolling video clip that's delivered to Sentry when a crash occurs.
 Encoding is hardware-accelerated; the SDK automatically picks an encoder at runtime from the codec plugins enabled in your project:

 | Platform | Encoder | Engine plugins | GPU and driver requirements |